 Singapore reports 178 new cases of COVID-19, with 1 Singaporean and 1 imported case

-SINGAPORE: Singapore reported 178 new COVID-19 infections as of noon on Sunday (Jul 12), including one Singaporean, said the Ministry of Health (MOH).
+SINGAPORE: Singapore reported 178 new COVID-19 infections as of noon on Sunday (Jul 12), including one community case - a Singaporean - said the Ministry of Health (MOH).

 There is also one imported case who has been placed on stay-home notice upon arrival in Singapore.